-Dissertation Seminar Consumer Behaviour
+Dissertation Seminar Consumer Behavior

+Academic Year: 2017/2018 Semester: 1st

-Academic Year: 2016/2017 Instructor: Daniel Fernandes September - December 2016 Max. number of students: 5
+Instructor(s): Daniel Fernandes Max.
+Number of Students: 4

-Purpose of the Seminar
+Purpose of the Seminar:

 The purpose of the course is to examine key topics in consumer behavior research, based on an analysis and synthesis of classic and more recent consumer behavior publications.
 The goals are to familiarize you with these fundamental topics, relate them to each other and to theories in the basic social sciences, and based on that develop new research ideas.

 In particular, we aim to generate in class the idea/design for at least one new study in the focal topic area.
-This is based on the preparations of the students and instructor before class and
+This is based on the preparations of the students and instructor before class and the discussion in class.

-Student Responsibilities
+Student Responsibilities:

 The dissertation is developed throughout the course, and we will discuss and help the progress of each student's project jointly at regular, designated intervals during the course.
 Sessions will take place every Friday from 11:00 to 12:00.
 After session 4, students will be responsible for writing up an approximately one-page (double-spaced) note on an idea for a study that relates to the readings, e.g., a new study or studies designed to extend the material discussed in class or to integrate it.
 This personal project (in a separate word file) specifies the research question, why it is important, and a brief overview of the proposed design (e.g., the independent and dependent variables) and hypotheses.
+Maximum number of students is three.
+Attendance policy requires actual presence.